rinzool/airflow-extension/README.md

 ### Running Command

-On the log page of a task, the extension will fetch the `Running command` called by the task.
+On the log page of a task, the extension will fetch the `Running command` called by the task if it exists.

 ## Updates